d-bl/GroundForge/docs/help/Tiles.md

     Toggling the color of some of the pairs might give a clue where to trim the lace.
   * A dash means skip this stitch, allowing to trim the lace while a foot side emerges.
     Don't worry about the dangling bobbins next to the pattern.

-* Try which stitches you need for the desired foot side.
+Try which of the skipped stitches improve the foot side.
 On the left what Mary Niven calls the old edging of Flanders lace, on the right the modern edging.
-  Note that on the right one column uses only 1 in every four stitches.
+Note that some columns use only some stitches.
-  Dropping not used columns in the repeat definition may invalidate a solution.
-  After all it is just a trick, like a lace maker forgetting so many stitches that the hole becomes a foot side.
+Dropping not used columns on the outsides may invalidate a solution, after all it is just a trick, like a lace maker forgetting so many stitches that the hole becomes a foot side.

+Notes:
 * Additional twists in the foot side pair can prevent distortion of the diagram.
   For the path taken by contrasting pairs in the final design it is only important whether the number of twists are odd or even.
 * The traditional cloth stitch pairs of traditional foot sides won't influence the paths of contrasting pairs.

+Note that the bottom screenshots have less columns therefore another matrix on the right.
+Note also that the pair diagram doesn't match the thread diagram.
+After all it is just a trick to see how the foot sides influence the flow of contrasting threads.
 ![](/GroundForge/help/images/foot-sides.png)

 Demo section